cogentcore/core/README.md

 ### TODO

 Next:
-* NodeWidget -- need "Elements" or "Parts" for widgets with regions, styling, etc -- not a full child widget but just an element of a more complex widget.
+* NodeWidget -- need "Elements" or "Parts" for widgets with regions, styling, etc -- not a full child widget but just an element of a more complex widget. -- Qt calls them "subcontrols" -- e.g., http://doc.qt.io/qt-5/stylesheet-examples.html#customizing-qspinbox

 * text enter box
 * double-click!